CreepyCarpet/MKRWAN-M-Bus-reader/README.md

 <h1>LoRaWAN enabled M-Bus-reader firmware for the Arduino MKRWAN 1310</h1>

 Attempts to OTAA-join the connected TTS instance on power-on.
 Scans M-Bus addresses for devices and sends full M-Bus telegrams binary-encoded at chosen interval.
 Further development will enable an application to choose the content of the uplink packages.
-Package interval should also be automatically updated based on spreading factor.
+Package interval should also be automatically updated based on spreading factor and requested intervals.

 <h2>MKRWAN 1310 pinout</h2>
 <img title="MKRWAN 1310 pinout" alt="MKRWAN 1310 pinout" src="./ABX00029-pinout.png">